jonez-x/mse-project-group1/README.md

 ## Usage

-!Important! : The database (final.zip) is zipped to reduce the size, it needs to be unzipped to start the search engine.
+**Important** : The database (final.zip) is zipped to reduce the size, it needs to be unzipped to start the search engine.

 1. Start the FastAPI server: